SLO Coast Wine

 We planted our estate vineyard, Stone Corral Vineyard, entirely to Pinot Noir in 2001 in partnership with two other wineries in the area.
 In addition to our estate vineyard, we have continued to contract grapes from some of the best vineyards on the Central Coast.

 Our wines reflect our commitment to consistently produce elegant, mind-blowing wines that demonstrate both terroir and Stephen’s winemaking skill from ultra-high premium grapes, estate and contracted.
 Small production for over 20 years, Stephen Ross wines have won acclaim throughout the industry.
-We offer five Pinot Noirs at the moment.
+We offer 5 Pinot Noirs at the moment.

 • 2019 Pinot Noir Stone Corral Vineyard, 94 points, Vinous – There are aromas of small red berry fruits, cherry, and a hint of botanical and wet forest notes, and nutmeg spiciness from the french oak.
 Nicely balanced, good acidity and energy on the palate, fine tannins and lingering rose petal and dried mushroom flavors.